Kavanakk10/DVWA-application-demo/READ_ME.md

 kubectl delete deployment dvwa kubectl delete svc dvwa
 Conclusion
 By following these steps, you can demonstrate SQL Injection, XSS, and Command Injection vulnerabilities on the DVWA application deployed on your Kubernetes cluster.
-These demonstrations are crucial for understanding common web vulnerabilities and their potential impact.
-Always remember to conduct ethical hacking responsibly and within legal boundaries.